vakhnin/password-manager/README.md

     ```
    <br>

-   adding a new record in passwods DB:
+   adding a new record in passwords DB:
     ```
     $ pwdone add
     ```